tannerpace/weatherclient/pages/posts/pages.md

 const windSpeedToNumber = (windSpeed) => {
 if (typeof windSpeed !== 'string') return 0
-// this is will get the largest number from the string const largestNumber = windSpeed.match(/\d+/g).reduce((a, b) => Math.max(a, b)) const result = parseInt(largestNumber, 10)
+// the match method returns an array of matches.
+The reduce method returns the largest number in the array const largestNumber = windSpeed.match(/\d+/g).reduce((a, b) => Math.max(a, b)) const result = parseInt(largestNumber, 10) return result
-return result